tanawadeatharva/BharatVECTO/Documentation/User Manual/1-user-interface/H_GBX-Editor.md

 In addition, the gearshift polygon affects the gearshift behavior to a certain degree.
 The gearshift polygon can be defined individually for each gear.
 If no shift polygon is provided the declaration mode shift polygons for the selected transmission type are used.

-The gearshift strategy depends on the transmission type:
+The gearshift strategy depends on the specific combination of vehicle and transmission type:

 Manual Transmission
 :   Shiftline based approach.
 The calculation of gearshift lines and the gearshift rules are [described here](#shift-strategy-mt-gearshift-rules)